shkrazini/udisken/docs/BUILDING.md

-You will need to have the [Meson](https://mesonbuild.com/SimpleStart.html#installing-meson) build system installed in order to build udisken.
+You will need to have the [Meson](https://mesonbuild.com/SimpleStart.html#installing-meson) build system installed in order to build UDISKEN.

 Additionally, you will need the dependencies listed in [README.md](../README.md#Requires).
 Some dependencies are optional, and you can